SEAL Recon Rifle: History

-The MK12 is ok as it comes, but, me and majority of the guys that were around me immediately [replaced] the fixed stock.
-Some would go with a Geissele trigger too, and some would put a tube rail back on.
-All of these little touches were done in house at the shooters home team.

 Specifications

 Initially, SEAL Recon Rifles were built in-house with the only requirements being a 16" barrel (406mm), and the ability to shoot any 5.56×45mm cartridge in inventory, including the first iterations of the 77-grain (5 gram) Mk262 Mod0 cartridge.
 Otherwise, the rifle was individualized to the tastes of the user by the armorer or the SEAL themselves.

 The stainless-steel barrels were sourced from Lilja Precision Rifle Barrels with a 1:8 (203mm) twist and a unique heavy profile, beginning at 0.980 inches (25mm) in diameter for the first 2.60 inches (66mm) of length, then narrowing down to 0.850 inches (22mm) in diameter, 0.750 inches (19mm) in diameter underneath the front sight block, and 0.725 inches (18mm) in diameter to the muzzle.

 These barrels were mated to flat-top upper receivers featuring an M1913 rail, to which optics and back-up iron sights could be attached.
 Operators commonly chose to install back-up iron sights manufactured by Knight's Armament Company, ARMS Inc, and Troy Industries with the rifles.

 Recon rifles were reportedly fitted with free-float handguards, the most popular being the KAC M4 Match RAS and a longer-length LaRue free-float handguard, either of which provides plentiful rail space to mount accessories.
-KAC free-floated rails (P/N 20214) were part of the Mk12 Mod 1 package and were in common use during the war on terror.
+KAC free-floated rails (NSN: 1005-01-562-0913) were part of the Mk12 Mod 1 package and were in common use during the war on terror.

 Barrels were sometimes fitted with Ops Inc. 12th model suppressors and their accompanying muzzle brakes.